mendix/docs/content/refguide/new-merge-algorithm.md

 * Changes the text 'Home' to 'Welcome!'
 * Adds a Mendix logo above the text 'Welcome!'
 * Deletes the subtitle 'Welcome to your new app'
-* Adds a text 'Write some text here` in the bottom layout grid
+* Adds a text 'Write some text here' in the bottom layout grid

 This results in the page looking the following way: